GitHubHvk/linux-tutorial/Nginx.md

 # Config File Structure

 nginx has modules that are controlled by directive inside config file.
+By default, the nginx configuration file can be found in:

+- /etc/nginx/nginx.conf
+- /usr/local/etc/nginx/nginx.conf
+- /usr/local/nginx/conf/nginx.conf

 directives are names that are separated from their values by space. values could be simple or block.